ThomPoppins/MERN-Enterprise-Search/README.md

     imageId: new mongoose.Types.ObjectId(),
   };

-  // Create Instance of Image model with the image path to safe as docyment in the MongoDB Image collection const image = new Image({
+  // Create Instance of Image model with the image path to safe as document in the MongoDB Image collection const image = new Image({
     path: request.file.path,
   });